-Sageon 200A power module systems are turn-key DC uninterruptible power supply solutions (DC UPS) for powering 48Vdc telecommunications and industrial equipment.
-The power module provides integrated battery management functions for a range of battery types (VRLA, flooded Lead-acid, AGM or other battery types requiring a constant voltage charge profile) to enable easy commissioning of a DC UPS or it can be used as a standalone DC source when no batteries are used.
+Sageon II Power Module systems are turn-key DC uninterruptible power supply solutions (DC UPS) for powering 48VDC telecommunications and industrial equipment.
+The Power Module provides integrated battery management functions for a range of battery types (VRLA, flooded Lead-acid, NiCad, Ni-MH, Li-polymer) to enable easy commissioning of a DC UPS or it can be used as a standalone DC source when no batteries are used.

-The power module provides the following integrated features:
+The Power Module provides the following integrated features: